VoronDesign/VoronUsers/printer_mods/Fiction/Exhaust_cover_SFS/readme.md

-# Exhaust cover and BTT Smart Filament Sensor mount
+# Voron V2.4 exhaust cover and BTT Smart Filament Sensor mount

 The STLs will work with 3mm foam (compressed to 2.5mm) but other thicknesses are possible